 Read the job listing carefully.
 Every job will require a unique set of skills and experiences.
 Read the job listing, and circle any listed skills and abilities that you have.
 Then, in your resume, emphasize these keywords.

-Edit, edit, edit.
+Proofread and Edit.
 Employers want job candidates who pay attention to detail and demonstrate professionalism.
 Therefore, make sure your resume is polished.
 Read through your resume for any spelling, grammar, or formatting errors.
 Ask a friend or family member to read through your resume too.

 Childcare / Social Services Worker Resume